-Carwarden House Community School has shown ourselves to be responsive and sensitive to the needs and demands of our students, their parents and the five local authorities from which we accept students.
+Carwarden House Community School is responsive and sensitive to the needs and demands of our students, their parents and the five local authorities from which we accept students.
 We have done this by focusing on building quality relationships with all of those people and the result is:

 - students who report that they are happy, feel safe and achieve well;

-- staff who are highly skilled, flexible, emotionally intelligent, creative and dedicated;
+- staff who are highly skilled, well-trained, flexible, caring, creative and dedicated;

 Recent & significant developments in relation to whole school improvement

-- Bespoke Middle Leadership development programme delivered to build the capacity of leadership across the school, enabling middle leaders to more effectively support the senior team in raising standards.
+- Continuous development programme delivered to build the capacity of leadership across the school, enabling middle leaders to more effectively support the senior team in raising standards.

-- Teaching Assistant development programme delivered leading to greater effectiveness of TAs within the lesson.
+- Ongoing Teaching Assistant development leading to greater effectiveness of TAs within all lessons.

 - Significant improvements in the communication and consultation with all stakeholders including parents, students and whole staff team.